markmhendrickson/mcp-server-minted/README.md

 ## Authentication

 The server uses Selenium to authenticate with Minted.com and then uses session cookies for API requests.
-This matches the authentication pattern used in the minted-export scripts.
+This matches the authentication pattern used in the original [minted-export](https://github.com/wkarney/minted-export) scripts.

 **Note:** Authentication happens on first API call and cookies are cached for subsequent calls in the same session.